 The field is wide open.
 Many people take a broad based approach to administrative assistant as the career.
 What I am suggesting is to look to the construction industry as a place to specialize, and then be an admin.

 I know multiple companies looking to hire admin folks.
-If what I’ve written here has perhaps struck a chord with you then we should at least talk.Apply now
+If what I’ve written here has perhaps struck a chord with you then we should at least talk.Register now to learn about jobs like this

 327 Niagara Street